Derick1530/personal-website/content/what-is-a-problem.md

 ---
-title: What is a “problem”?
+title: What is a "problem"?
 description: My definition of the word "problem"
 updatedAt: 2022-03-14
 type: Philosophy